ShyWolfGhost/TeamSuperMarioGalaxyMidterm/README.md

 # TeamSuperMarioGalaxyMidterm
-Welcome to the repofor recreating super mario galaxy
+Welcome to the repo for recreating super mario galaxy